ahadjixenofontos/pres-pipeline/PITCHME.md

 Do we expect any features of data collection to impact the quality of data that we get?

 Note:
+When you make a power calculation you are essentially deciding what kinds of results you would believe, what effect sizes can be reliably detected.

+The reliability of your results doesn't only depend on how well powered your study was.
+It also depends on the quality of your data.

-Rate of missingness is a big one, does it matter for your analysis whether or not you have lots of missing data?
-Does it indicate that something went wrong with the rest of the data that belongs to that same observation or are all values for that observation independent?
+Rate of missingness is a often an important QC measures, so ask yourself does it matter for your analysis whether or not you have lots of missing data?
+Does it indicate that something went wrong with the rest of the data that belongs to that same observation or variable or are all values for that observation or variable independent?

+The nature of your data will determine what the appropriate QC measures are.
+In genomic data, we have a well-established list of QC measures, and everybody who wants to be taken seriously either follows them or provides logical, detailed reasons why those measures were not appropriate for their study.

+Look in the literature, you are probably not the first person to ever work with this type of data, and it'll save you lots of headache to see how others have established trust in their data.

 +++